This is part of a series highlighting new faculty in the Undergraduate College at Wake Forest.

 By Alex Abrams

-Erin Henslee returned to the United States from England, and Kyle Luthy moved back to the East Coast after conducting work for the U.S. Navy in San Diego.
+Erin Henslee returned to the United States from England, and Kyle Luthy moved back to the East Coast after working for the U.S. Navy in San Diego.

 Lauren Lowman simply traveled from one part of North Carolina to the other after completing her Ph.D. at Duke University this summer.